List of Danny Phantom characters: Valerie Gray

-Valerie Gray is the series' main anti-heroine.
-Once a popular shallow girl, Valerie's life takes a turn for the worse when accidents caused by Cujo the ghost dog cost her father his job.
-Her mother is never seen or mentioned, probably because she and Valerie's father are divorced or she died.
-No longer living an average life, Valerie vowed revenge against all ghosts for ruining her life after being given a ghost hunting suit and gears from Vlad (unbeknownst to her at the time) Vlad employs her to do his bidding until she finds out that Vlad was a half-ghost and that he was manipulating her.
+Valerie Gray (voiced by Grey DeLisle and later Cree Summer) is a popular shallow girl whose life takes a turn for the worse when accidents caused by Cujo the ghost dog cost her father his job.
+Valerie vowed revenge against all ghosts for ruining her life after being given a ghost hunting suit and gears from Vlad.
+Vlad employs her to do his bidding until she finds out that Vlad was a half-ghost and that he was manipulating her.
 She is hot-tempered, which often clouds her judgment, but slowly starts to realize a world beyond the superficial.
-She briefly strikes a romance with Danny Fenton, but clashes very often with his alter-ego.
+She briefly strikes a romance with Danny Fenton, but clashes often with his alter-ego.